EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 | `YOUR_WSL_NODE_PATH` | Full path to your WSL node folder | e.g. `/mnt/d/DAC/Linux` |
 | `YOUR_WALLET_ADDRESS` | Your DAC wallet address | From your DAC wallet |
 | `YOUR_NODE_IDENTITY` | Label shown in peer list | Any name e.g. `MY-WSL-NODE` |

-> Open each `.bat` file with a text editor, find the placeholders, and replace with your actual values before running.

 ---